ansible-collections/netapp.ontap/README.md

 ### New Modules
   - na_ontap_mav_approval_group - REST only support for managing multi-admin verification (MAV) approval group, requires ONTAP 9.11 or later.
+  - na_ontap_support_config_backup - REST only support for retrieving and modifying configuration backup, requires ONTAP 9.6 or later.

 ## 22.14.0